denten-books/plain-text/1-metaphor.md

 an absent print artifact.
 The simulation suggests a structuring of one kind, while enacting a structure of another.

+In these novel conditions, the task of the literary scholar must include, among other things, a practice of microscopic reading that corresponds to the kind of micromolecular writing suggested by Baudrillard and Frederich Kittler [@kittler_there_1995].
+The full extent of the simulated figure must be made available for interpretation.
+What happens in the metaphorical transference between the book as a work of art and the apparatus simulating the book?
+Estrangement, the exegesis of the metaphor, reveals mechanisms of governance shaping mental experience.
+It apprehends the revealed mechanics of computational reading.
+Materialist poetics subsequently allow one to consent, or, conversely, to resist elements of imposed structure.

 ### 1.3 Death of a Metaphor

 In poetics, a metaphor is said to be "motivated" when a set of concepts from